 Since 2012, we have invested more than $25 million in helping to build an entrepreneurial ecosystem in Miami focused on connecting innovators, attracting investment and growing the city’s talent base.

 We have invested in efforts to connect and build ideas, such as The LAB Miami; major events, such as eMerge Americas and Black Tech Week; mentorship and funding networks, such as Endeavor Miami, Miami Angels, and 500 Startups Miami; and education programs that help to close the opportunity gap, such as LaunchCode, Girls Who Code, CodeFever and the Network for Teaching Entrepreneurship.

-Knight Foundation is investing in the spaces and events where innovators, entrepreneurs, investors and academics can collide and connect.
-The goal is to foster a startup culture, open to the broader community, that helps make Miami a place where ideas are built.
+Our goal is to accelerate the development of a startup culture, open to the entire community, that helps make Miami a place where ideas are built and ventures are scaled.

 In all of the communities where Knight works, we try to accelerate organic, community-led trends.
 In Miami, we aim to be catalytic funders, collaborating with private, public and philanthropic partners to support high-impact entrepreneurship.